redhat-developer-adoption-emea/cloud-native-guides/gradle-complex-pipeline.md

-## Creating Custom Jenkins Slave Pods
+## Creating gradle-ready Jenkins Slave Pods

-This lab is part of a more to the point with regards to CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).
+This lab is part of a, more to the point, set of labs with regards to CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).

 As a continuation of the previous lab we're going to use a custom Jenkins slave to build our new inventory service using [Gradle](https://gradle.org/).